coq-tactician/coq-tactician.github.io/index.md

 coqide &
 ```

-Then, open the [example file](Example.v) into the editor, and play around with it (moving around the document in CoqIde happens using the arrows at the top).
+Then open the [example file](Example.v) into the editor, and play around with it (moving around the document in CoqIde happens using the arrows at the top).

 ## Recompiling the standard library